ouspg/aapo-audit/README.md

 # aapo-audit
-Aapo as a case study fir audit ponderings
+Aapo as a case study for audit ponderings